Fine-Tuning Diffusion Models via Intermediate Distribution Shaping: Preliminaries

-We see that the shaped reward increases with diversity and with the value of the original reward.
-We use this in the molecule generation experiments to avoid mode collapse (Section \ref{subsec:layout_and_mol_expts}). \paragraph{Implications for diffusion models:} While specialized versions of Lemma \ref{lemma:master_graft} are known in the context of AR models \citep{amini2024variational}, the result is particularly useful in the context of diffusion models.
+While specialized versions of Lemma \ref{lemma:master_graft} are known in the context of AR models \citep{amini2024variational}, the result is particularly useful in the context of diffusion models.
 Note that given a sample $x$ along with a prompt $y$, the \textit{marginal} likelihood $\bar{p}(x|y)$ can be easily computed for AR models.
 For diffusion models, we \textit{only} have access to \textit{conditional} likelihoods along the denoising trajectory of the diffusion process whereas $\mathsf{KL} ({p} || \bar{p})$ is intractable.
 That is, if the denoising process is run from $t_N$ to $t_0$, we have access to $\bar{p}(x_{t_i} | x_{t_{i+1}})$.
 A commonly used relaxation is the trajectory KL, $\mathsf{KL} ({p}(X_{0:T} ) || \bar{p}(X_{0:T}))$, which can be shown as an upper bound on the marginal KL.
-As discussed in \citep{domingo2024adjoint}, this constraint can lead to the initial value function bias problem since the KL regularization is with respect to the learned reverse process.
+As discussed in \citep{domingo2024adjoint}, this constraint can lead to the initial value function bias problem since the KL regularization is with respect to the learned reverse process (as shown in \citep{domingo2024adjoint}).
 It becomes necessary to learn an appropriate tilt even at time $T$.
 In this context, Lemma \ref{lemma:master_graft} offers a simple yet effective alternative to implicitly achieve marginal KL regularization.

 Based on GRS, we propose \textbf{GRAFT: Generalized Rejection sAmpling Fine Tuning} (Algorithm~\ref{alg:graft}) - given a reference model $\bar{p}$, we generate samples and perform the GRS strategy proposed in \ref{def:gen_rej_samp}.
 A dataset is generated from the accepted samples and standard training is done on the generated dataset.